 As a relationship therapist, I view communication problems and intimacy issues as a breakdown in connection between you and your partner.
 In our work together, we will focus on healing through reconnecting with your partner by creating new, shared meanings about the relationship.
 Typically, clients rely on old assumptions about how to make a relationship work.
 These separate and different perspectives often get in the way of being understanding and compassionate for your loved one.
 Ultimately, your ability to be understanding and compassionate for your partner will improve your ability to communicate more effectively.

 My style of couples therapy honors different communication styles.
 We will explore both verbal and non-verbal methods of expressing what you feel and think to your partner.
 We will learn together which methods are most useful to you, so that you may walk away from each session knowing more about your partner than you did before.
 My hope is that improved communication will lead to more openness, which will inevitably lead to greater intimacy and a more satisfying relationship.

-**Couples Therapy is appropriate for both married and unmarried partners.**
+**Couples Counseling is appropriate for both married and unmarried partners.**

 Anxiety and stress related concerns

 Negative/critical/obsessive thought patterns

 Trauma, Grief, & Loss